berkunis/CS_Fundamentals/README.md

 ---

-We hope this project and setup guide enhance your learning experience.
-Start with the "begin" versions of the code in class or on your own, and use these "end" versions as a reference.
+I hope this project and setup guide enhance your learning experience.
+I encourage you to start with the "begin" versions of the code in your exercises or during our sessions, and use these "end" versions as a reference.
 Happy coding!